pierresantana/intershrink/README.md

-First, make sure to apply on our [oponenning](https://interlink.breezy.hr)!
+We're really happy that you want to be part of our team!
+But first, make sure to apply on our [oponenning](https://interlink.breezy.hr)!

 ## React Challenge